CompGenomeLab/replicationRepair/workflow/report/figureS13.rst

-**Supplementary Figure 13:** Asymmetric nucleotide content around initiation zones and replication domains.
+**Supplementary Figure 13:**
+Repair rate asymmetry around initiation zones and replication domains.
-The percentage of each nucleotide at initiation zones in ERDs (Top) and LRDs (Bottom) was calculated separately for plus (blue) and minus (red) strands.
-Only a single sequence of a complementary pair was used.
-Sequences ordered based on the percentage differences between strands (top sequence having the highest difference while the bottom has the least.).
+Same as Figure 4C and D except that cells were synchronized to the early S phase.